artsy/palette-mobile/README.md

 yarn start
 ```

-And then either open Xcode and run, or Android Studio, or run `yarn ios` or `yarn android` from the command line, or just open up the simulator if you have done this before.
+And then either follow the instructions in the terminal window or run `yarn ios` or `yarn android` from the command line, or just open up the simulator if you have done this before.

 ⚠️ Temporary workaround until we move Expo into an example directory: